 ...However, Michael then notices an irregularity in the meteorite's extraction pit.
 He, Rachel, Corky and experienced glaciologist Dr. Norah Mangor venture into the Arctic wastes to survey the extraction pit with ground penetrating radar and make a shocking discovery: the meteorite was actually drilled into the shaft, after which the salt water under it froze.
 The discovery is actually false!

 Before they can tell anyone of this, they are immediately attacked by a Delta Force team apparently sent to prevent this from coming to light.
-What follows is a struggle to survive the ordeal and find out the truth: did NASA fake the discovery to prevent its potential dismantlement in case Sexton wins the election?
+What follows is a struggle to survive the ordeal and find out the truth: did NASA stage the discovery and prevent its potential dismantlement in case Sexton wins the election?
 Or was it the current administration, going to extreme lengths to stay in office?
-Meanwhile Senator Sexton sends his assistant, Gabrielle Ashe to investigate the matter after noticing some inconsistencies himself.
-What she finds however, will not only cause her to doubt NASA's integrity but also that of her employer...
+Meanwhile, Senator Sexton sends his assistant, Gabrielle Ashe, to investigate the matter after noticing some inconsistencies himself.
+What she finds, however, will not only cause her to doubt NASA's integrity but also that of her employer...

 This novel features examples of:

 - Author Filibuster: Several characters give speeches on why letting the private sector explore space is a bad idea, more in comparison to those in which the opposite is stated.